mechmotum/cyipopt/docs/source/tutorial.rst

 flattened arrays.
 The hessian should return a flattened lower triangular matrix.

 The Jacobian and Hessian can be dense or sparse.
-If sparse, you must also
+If sparse, :func:`cyipopt.Problem.jacobian` and :func:`cyipopt.Problem.hessian` methods should return only the non-zero values of the respective matrices and you must also define:
-define:

 - :func:`cyipopt.Problem.jacobianstructure`
 - :func:`cyipopt.Problem.hessianstructure`

-which should return a tuple of indices that indicate the location of the non-zero values of the Jacobian and Hessian matrices, respectively.
+which should return a tuple of indices (row indices, column indices) that indicate the location of the non-zero values of the Jacobian and Hessian matrices, respectively.
 If not defined then these matrices are assumed to be dense.

 The :func:`cyipopt.Problem.intermediate` method is called every Ipopt iteration algorithm and can be used to perform any needed computation at each iteration.